 Are There ANY Electric Vehicles That Can Be Flat Towed Behind an RV?

-As it turns out, we heard from Rivian directly some time back that their all-electric Rivian R1T (their pickup truck) and the Rivian R1S (their SUV) CAN be flat towed behind an RV.
+Initially, we heard from Rivian directly that their all-electric Rivian R1T (their pickup truck) and the Rivian R1S (their SUV) COULD be flat towed behind an RV.
 These two electric vehicles from Rivian are built on the same platform.

-Rivian has officially stated that their R1T (the truck seen here) and their R1S (an SUV) can be flat towed behind an RV.
+Rivian initially stated that their R1T (the truck seen here) and their R1S (an SUV) can be flat towed behind an RV.
 (Photo credit: Rivian)

 One more thing…

-A reader suggested in the comments section of one of our recent posts that the Ford F-150 Lightning can be flat towed, but we haven’t found any information to confirm this.
-But, the Lightning has permanent magnet motors that always rotate when the wheels are in motion.
-In a flat towing situation, it would damage the motors when dragging them behind an RV.
+A reader suggested in the comments section of one of our recent posts that the Ford F-150 Lightning can be flat towed, but as of the writing on this post, we haven’t found any information to confirm this.
+The Lightning has permanent magnet motors that always rotate when the wheels are in motion.
+In a flat towing situation, this would damage the motors when dragging them behind an RV.
+As we write this in 2025, we find no information suggesting that the Lightning can be flat-towed.
+If you’d like to search whether a particular Ford vehicle can be flat towed behind an RV, check this page on Ford’s website for instructions on how to do so.

-With that said, Ford did file a patent that could change this.
+With all of that said, Ford did file a patent that could change things.

 Ford has reportedly patented a way to charge electric vehicles by flat towing them.
 The patent refers to how an EV can be charged while being towed behind another vehicle.